7 Success Factors for Robotic Process Automation Development

 And once the RPA strategy and the implementation team have been identified, six subsequent factors become unskippable for successful RPA implementation:

-All processes are not suitable for RPA.
+Not all processes are suitable for RPA automation.
 RPA produces the best ROI when implemented on processes that are labor-intensive, repetitive, rule-based, and have a limited number of process exceptions.

 RPA is a considerable choice for defined, mature, repetitive, and data-heavy processes.